Liberty Flames and Lady Flames: Women's basketball

+The University gained some media attention in the winter of 2005 when their women's basketball team, the Lady Flames led by Katie Feenstra, made the Sweet Sixteen of the 2005 NCAA Division I women's basketball tournament, being labeled a "Cinderella" team.
+After defeating fourth-seeded Penn State and fifth-seeded DePaul, the Flames' winning streak was halted by top-seeded LSU.
+Feenstra was later drafted by the San Antonio Silver Stars (now Las Vegas Aces) of the WNBA.
+The Lady Flames competed for the Big South's 2012 regular season and tournament championships.
+In the regular season, the Lady Flames went 16-2 in conference play to clinch the Big South's regular season title.
+In addition, the Lady Flames won the Big South Conference Tournament, beating High Point University 81-73.

 Football

 Liberty's football program is headed by Jamey Chadwell.
 Liberty plays its home games at Williams Stadium.

 2007 Big South Conference champions

 The Liberty Flames captured their first Big South Conference football championship with a 31-0 victory over Gardner–Webb University.
 The Flames capped off their second year under head coach Danny Rocco with an 8-3 record and a 4-0 Big South record to claim the title.
 The same week, The Liberty University men's soccer team beat Radford University, 2-1, to capture the Big South Conference soccer title and its first appearance in the national tournament.
 Also that same week, the Liberty Women's Volleyball team shutout Winthrop in the finals of the Big South Volleyball tournament. it was the first conference championship for the volleyball team since 2001.
 The Liberty Men's and Women's cross country teams also won the Big South Championship with Josh McDougal, Jordan McDougal and Jarvis Jelen sweeping the top 3 positions in the men's race for the third straight year.